MBilalQureshi/Cosmos-beauty-pp4/README.md

 # Cosmos Beauty

-Cosmos Beauty is ecommerce web app which is designed not only for cosmetics products but everything related to beauty.
-This app targets users who wants everything from makeup to bath and body products all in one place and hence easily buy them whenever they need to.
+Cosmos Beauty is an e-commerce web app that is designed not only for cosmetics products but everything related to beauty.
+This app targets users who want everything from makeup to bath and body products all in one place and hence easily buy them whenever they need to.

 User can add products to their wishlist to buy them later.
 They can easily add/remove products as per their need even buy 10 items at the same time.
-Once order is placed user can also cancel order, remove items and even update the quantity of products.
+Once an order is placed user can also cancel an order, remove items, and even update the quantity of products.

 ![Site Mockup](docs/readme_images/mockup.png)